WildCodeSchool/workshop-jwt/README.md

 ### Database

-In order to manage user registration and login, create a new database named `jwtcourse` and import the script `backend/database.sql` to recreate the following `user` table:
+In order to manage user registration and login, read then import the SQL file `backend/database.sql` to recreate the following `user` table:

 ![Database](pictures/2-database.png)